MichaelJMerritt/Portfolio/README.md

 ### 3. Staying Grounded

-Its not always bets to stay in the details, often its necessary to take a step back and take a macro view of the data.
+Its not always best to stay in the details, it is often necessary to take a step back and take a macro view of the data.

 ![Image of DataFrame](https://michaeljmerritt.github.io/Portfolio/Images/mortalityhistory.jpg)